Transitional Year Residency Program

 Insurance: Residents receive professional liability, medical, dental and life insurance at no cost.
 Medical insurance for the resident and his/her family is provided.
 A pharmaceutical plan allows prescriptions to be filled at the LECOM outpatient pharmacy at a reduced rate.
 Life insurance is provided with a benefit equal to one year’s salary.

 On-Call Meals: Residents receives all meals while on-duty and while on-call at Millcreek Community Hospital, at no cost.
 Their family may join them and receive the employee discount on all meals.

 Library Facilities: Millcreek Community Hospital has a well-equipped library where residents may obtain computerized literature searches and copies of articles at no charge.
 The MCH Medical Library has an active interlibrary loan program through LECOM, Lake Erie College of Osteopathic Medicine.
-Interns also have access to the library at The Lake Erie College of Osteopathic Medicine.
+Residents also have access to the library at the Lake Erie College of Osteopathic Medicine.

 Other Benefits: Residents are provided with three lab coats each year at no charge.

 - John J. Kalata, DO, MS, MedEd, Transitional Year Program Director, email@example.com